Sztabers77/Azure_Data_Engineering_End_to_End_Project/README.md

      ![selfhostedinstallfinished](https://github.com/Sztabers77/Azure_Data_Engineering_End_to_End_Project/assets/155321276/9e60328e-276d-4944-8675-8c8415467fa9)

-   - In the same Manage tab click on 'Linked Service' and create all Linked Service needed in our pipeline - for Databricks Linked Service we'll need a token generated with this instructions - https://docs.databricks.com/en/dev-tools/auth/pat.html#:~:text=In%20your%20Databricks%20workspace%2C%20click,Click%20Generate%20new%20token. and stored in the Key Vault as you could see in the previous screenshot (dbwtoken):
+   - In the same Manage tab click on 'Linked Service' and create all Linked Services needed in our pipeline - for Databricks Linked Service we'll need a token generated with this instructions - https://docs.databricks.com/en/dev-tools/auth/pat.html#:~:text=In%20your%20Databricks%20workspace%2C%20click,Click%20Generate%20new%20token. and stored in the Key Vault as you could see in the previous screenshot (dbwtoken):

      ![Azure Databricks linked service1](https://github.com/Sztabers77/Azure_Data_Engineering_End_to_End_Project/assets/155321276/16ec2f81-8e1d-4011-89e0-63183dd818ac)
      ![Azure databricks linked service2](https://github.com/Sztabers77/Azure_Data_Engineering_End_to_End_Project/assets/155321276/c90e4455-d639-40e8-ba2b-61a41273806f)